AgileRL/AgileRL/docs/evolvable_networks/index.rst

 We address the above issue by introducing a framework for performing architecture mutations through the :class:`EvolvableModule <agilerl.modules.base.EvolvableModule>` abstraction (which is a wrapper around ``torch.nn.Module``).
 It allows us to seamlessly track and apply architecture mutations for networks with nested evolvable modules.
-This is particularly useful for RL algorithms, where we define default architectures suitable for a variety of tasks (i.e. combinations of observation and action spaces), which require very different network architectures.
+This is particularly useful for RL algorithms, where we define default configurations suitable for a variety of problems (i.e. combinations of observation and action spaces), which require very different network architectures.

 .. figure:: ../_static/module.png